paste25/BlockHaven/README.md

 https://block-haven.netlify.app/

 BlockHaven is a responsive cryptocurrency tracking website built with React and Vite.
-The application dynamically fetches live data using an API and displays it in an interactive carousel format.
+The application dynamically fetches live data using an API and displays it, including interactive charts

 Live Data Fetching